 There are a variety of situations when you might have to rely on someone else to handle your finances for you.
 You want that to be someone you trust and have chosen to take on the responsibility.

-There are lower-cost POA forms available on websites such as Nolo.com, LegalZoom and Rocket Lawyer.
+There are lower-cost financial POA forms available on websites such as Nolo.com, LegalZoom and Rocket Lawyer.
 However, there are some risks involved in using these do-it-yourself forms.
 It’s safer to have this legal document drafted by an attorney to conform to your state’s laws and to be tailored to your situation.
 However, if paying an attorney doesn’t fit within your budget, getting fill-in-the-blank legal documents can be better than nothing, some estate planning attorneys say.

 After naming a power of attorney, review and update the document every three to five years, Berkley says.
 If you draft a power of attorney document and stick it in a lockbox for more than a decade, there’s a risk that your financial institutions won’t accept it because they’ll consider it outdated.
-The document will still be valid, but some companies have policies that require POA documents to be no more than a few years old, he says.
-You don’t want to end up in a situation where your power of attorney can’t act on your behalf when you need help the most.
+The document will still be valid, but some companies have policies that require financial POA documents to be no more than a few years old, he says.
+You don’t want to end up in a situation where your agent can’t act on your behalf when you need help the most.